shrinerb/shrine/doc/plugins/metadata_attribues.md

 # Metadata Attributes

-The `metadata_attributes` plugin allows you to sync attachment metadata to additional record attributes.
-You can provide a hash of mappings to the plugin call itself or the `Attacher.metadata_attributes` method:
+The [`metadata_attributes`][metadata_attributes] plugin allows you to sync attachment metadata to additional record attributes.
+You can provide a hash of mappings to the plugin call itself or the `Attacher.metadata_attributes`
+method:

 ```rb
 plugin :metadata_attributes, :size => :size, :mime_type => :type